John Fullerton, Lord Fullerton

-John Fullerton, Lord Fullerton, FRSE (16 December 1775 – 3 December 1853) was a Scottish law lord.
+John Fullerton, Lord Fullerton, FRSE (16 December 1775 – 3 December 1853) was a Scottish judge.

 Early life

-He was born in Edinburgh on 16 December 1775 one of twelve children and second son to William Fullerton Esq of Carstairs and his wife Isabella.
+He was born in Edinburgh on 16 December 1775 one of 12 children and second son of Isabella and William Fullerton Esq of Carstairs.
 He was raised in a large house on Nicolson Street in Edinburgh's Southside.
-His elder sister Elizabeth married William Fullerton Elphinstone a Director of the East India Company.
+His elder sister Elizabeth married William Fullerton-Elphinstone a Director of the East India Company.

-He attended the High School in Edinburgh and then studied law at Edinburgh University, qualifying as an advocate on 17 February 1798.
+He attended the High School in Edinburgh and then studied law at the University of Edinburgh, qualifying as an advocate on 17 February 1798.

 In 1816 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were John Playfair, Thomas Thomson, Sir David Brewster and John Gordon.

-He became a Senator of the College of Justice (law lord) on 17 February 1829, and adopted the title Lord Fullerton, succeeding John Clerk, Lord Eldin.
-He then lived at 27 Melville Street in a newly built townhouse in Edinburgh's fashionable west end.
+He became a Senator of the College of Justice on 17 February 1829, and adopted the title Lord Fullerton, succeeding John Clerk, Lord Eldin.
+He then lived at 27 Melville Street in a newly built townhouse in Edinburgh's west end.

 In the Disruption of 1843 Fullerton spoke largely in the defence of the established Church of Scotland within the lengthy legal debates.
 His arguments failed, therefore permitting the split.

 He died at home 33 Moray Place on the Moray Estate in Edinburgh on 3 December 1853 in Edinburgh.

 His biography was written by Lord Strathclyde.